-This simple Pasta with Tuna, Tomatoes and Olives will go down well with the whole family.
-If you don’t have fresh herbs, just use some dried basil instead.
+This simple pasta with tuna, tomatoes and olives will go down well with the whole family.
+If you don’t have fresh herbs, you can substitute some dried basil instead.
 Olives can become bitter if cooked too long, so you should add them in at the end of a recipe.
 Vary the recipe for more grown-up tastes by adding in some chopped anchovies, capers or chilli flakes.

 Serves 4